-Outpatient healthcare providers are inherently afforded more autonomy and flexibility in creating networks of care extenders that create care plans down to the individual level.
-That extensibility is what allows community-based physicians to build competencies around the tenants that McKinsey and Co. suggests vs. hospital owned groups.
+Outpatient healthcare providers are inherently afforded more autonomy and flexibility in creating networks of care extenders that make care plans down to the individual level.
+That extensibility allows community-based physicians to build competencies around the tenants McKinsey and Co. suggest vs. hospital-owned groups.
 To boot, behavioral economics in the form of prospect theory and loss aversion are subtly working against the adoption of these models within the hospital system space.
-I would be re-missed without acknowledging the work of some organizations that have made fully-capitated models in hospital-based systems a badge of honor.
-At the tip of the spear, Kaiser Permanente.
-There are very prominent institutions right behind Kaiser as well and these crowds are delivering healthcare the right way in one of the most complex systems know to man.
+I would be re-missed without acknowledging the work of some organizations that have made fully-capitated models in hospital-based systems a badge of honor, at the tip of the spear, Kaiser Permanente.
+There are very prominent institutions behind Kaiser, and these crowds are delivering healthcare the right way in one of the most complex systems known to man.

 Getting a nudge from some of the larger employers in the United States certainly doesn’t hurt.
-Both GM and Wal-Mart know a thing or two about cutting out the middlemen that we touched on in our last post.
-As more large employers are beginning to contract directly with CoEs and push healthcare delivery networks towards full-capitation, CINs are looking towards the Kaiser’s of the world to understand how they’ve been able to effectively deliver fully capitated care.
+Both GM and Wal-Mart know a thing or two about cutting out the intermediaries from our last post.
+As more large employers contract directly with CoEs and push healthcare delivery networks towards full capitation, CINs are looking towards the Kaisers of the world to understand how they can effectively deliver fully capitated care.
 Show me the data!

 With data now at a point where Metcalfe’s law can stratify capitation-based best practices across organizations interested in taking on risk, is it any wonder that organizations like United Healthcare now own the actual healthcare providers?
-If insurance companies core businesses can be completely cut-out of the equation, they have to reinvent where they fit into the supply chain.
+If insurance companies’ core businesses can be eliminated, they must reinvent where they fit into the supply chain.

 Ultimately, critical mass is the key to capitation becoming the disruptor that our healthcare spending needs.
 By directly contracting with health systems, employer-sponsored health plans can let the gravity of their critical mass (155 million Americans) naturally wring out waste and use multi-disciplinary teams to evaluate the appropriateness of care through the vehicle of capitation.